carlosrocha-dev/fdf/README.md

 ## Requiriments

 - [ ] Use the MiniLibX
 - [ ] Turn in a Makefile which will compile your source files.
 It must not relink
 - [ ] Global variables are forbidden
 - [ ]  program has to represent the model in isometric projection.
 - [ ]  Each number represents a point in space:
   - The horizontal position corresponds to its axis
   - The vertical position corresponds to its ordinate
   - The value corresponds to its altitude.

+## Allowed functions

+✔️ open, close, read, write, malloc, free, perror, strerror, exit

+✔️ All functions of the math library (-lm compiler option, man man 3 math)

+✔️ All functions of the MiniLibX

+✔️ ft_printf